 If power down occurs when all banks are idle, this mode is referred to as Precharge Power Down; if power down occurs when there is a row active in any bank, this mode is referred to as Active Power Down.
-Entering power down deactivates the input and output buffers, excluding CLK, \overline{CLK} , ODT and CKE.
+Entering power down deactivates the input and output buffers, excluding CLK, $\overline{\text{CLK}}$, ODT and CKE.
 Also the DLL is disabled upon entering Precharge Power Down or slow exit Active Power Down, but the DLL is kept enabled during fast exit Active Power Down.

 In power down mode, CKE LOW and a stable clock signal must be maintained at the inputs of the DDR2 SDRAM, and ODT should be in a valid state but all other input signals are "Don't Care".
 CKE LOW must be maintained until tCKE has been satisfied.
 Maximum power down duration is limited by the refresh requirements of the device, which allows a maximum of 9 x tREFI if maximum posting of REF is utilized immediately before entering power down.
-(Example timing waveforms refer to 11.29 Basic Power Down Entry and Exit diagram and 11.30 Precharged Power Down Entry and Exit diagram in Chapter 11)
+(Example timing waveforms refer to 11.29 to 11.30 Active and Precharged Power Down Mode Entry and Exit diagram in Chapter 11)